Wherever You Go, There You Are Book Summary

 Here are the excerpts from each Part.

-Part One The Bloom of Present Moment
+Part I The Bloom of The Present Moment

 1) Mindfulness Defined

-• Mindfulness will not conflict with any beliefs or traditions religious or for that matter scientific, nor is it trying to sell you anything, especially not a new belief system or ideology.
+• Mindfulness will not conflict with any beliefs or traditions, religious or, for that matter, scientific, nor is it trying to sell you anything, especially not a new belief system or ideology.

 • It is simply a practical way to be more in touch with the fullness of your being through a systematic process of self-observation, self-inquiry, and mindful action.